The modern novel

 No writer has thought, meditated and matured his work more than he did.
 Writing each book implied at least five years of hard work and 5,000 pages of drafts.
 This attention to the conception of the whole and to the smallest detail makes each of his works a literary object where each syllable is weighed, where nothing is left to chance: “may I die like a dog rather than hasten the ripening of a sentence by a single second”, he wrote to one of his friends who was pressing him to publish.

-This extraordinary demanding nature of his writing and conception led him to create works that were innovative in their principles of narration (relativity of points of view, refusal to conclude) and that introduced a very new look at language at the time.
-Contrary to the Romantics, Flaubert considered that the expression of a singular self was not self-evident, as it was difficult to escape from the clichés and preconceived ideas conveyed by language.
-As a result, his characters give the impression of wading through words.
-But that is precisely why they also seem very human.
+This extraordinary rigor in both writing and conception led him to produce works that were innovative in their narrative principles (relativity of points of view, narrator’s impersonality, refusal to conclude) and that opened up new perspectives on language.
+Contrary to the Romantics, Flaubert believed that the expression of a singular self was anything but straightforward, since it is so difficult to break free from the clichés and preconceived notions carried by language.
+As a result, his characters sometimes seem to flounder in words.
+But that is precisely what makes them appear so deeply human.

 To Louise Colet, 25 February 1854